nonyeomd/nonyeomd/README.md

 Nonye is young, influential and agile.
 She has the capacity to perform the emotional labor needed to re-align the algorithms, incentives, and products behind our traditional human resources systems.
 Her leadership style is collaborative, conversational and rationally compassionate.

-Nonye is looking for a driven team that has the power to build data-driven performance form factors so to fuel internal mobility.
+Nonye is looking for a driven team that has the power to build employee performance form factors to fuel internal mobility.